hugoattal/tc39-proposal-primitive-proxy/README.md

 ### Isn't it confusing not to be able to reassign a variable?

 It's the same thing as standard Proxy.
-Setting a value to `myObject.thing` doesn't not necesarry mean that the `thing` property of `myObject` contains the set value, if the object is behind a Proxy.
+Setting a value to `myObject.thing` does not necessary mean that the `thing` property of `myObject` contains the set value, if the object is behind a Proxy.

 ### Why using a `let` instead of a `const`?